suhasmaddali/Car-Prices-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/Total%20Cars%20Count.png"/>

 With the progress in years, there is an increase in the demand for cars sold.
+This is clearly demonstrated in the visualization.
+In addition, our ML models would perform well on the most recent cars as we have more data in this category.

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/Cars%20Sold.png"/>